Here’s a bucket list of winter activities filled with classic wintertime fun and new and unique ideas for kids and adults.

 24. Enjoy a warm peppermint drink

-Is there anything better than a warm cup of peppermint hot chocolate with marshmallows and whipped cream, or a white chocolate peppermint mocha, or just a simple peppermint coffee, on a cold winter’s day?
+Is there anything better than a warm cup of peppermint hot chocolate with marshmallows and whipped cream, a white chocolate peppermint mocha, or just a simple peppermint coffee on a cold winter’s day?
 The soft glow of a warm fire, a cozy blanket, and a loved one to snuggle with under it–or a book?
 Yeah, I agree!
 So what are you waiting for?

 25. Create a winter nature table